 Are the five VIP beverage tickets for the whole weekend, or do I get five each day?

 Each 3-day VIP pass includes five (count ’em, 5) beverage tickets total for the entire weekend (alcoholic or non-alcoholic).
-1-Day VIP passes do not include any drink tickets.
+1- & 2-Day VIP passes do not include any drink tickets.

-I can’t find my ticket confirmation email!
+Where is my ticket?
+I can’t find my confirmation email!
 I need to change my address!
 I need help!

 If that doesn’t work, and you still need help finding or updating your ticket information, here’s how to contact us:

-- If you’re unable to get into your Eventbrite acount, go ahead and email us at [email protected]
+- If you’re unable to get into your Eventbrite account, go ahead and email us at [email protected].

 Riot Fest is a rain or shine event.
 Tickets are nonrefundable/nontransferable.
 All event information, including lineup, is subject to change.